rnealis/Raspberry-Pi-solar-weather-station/README.md

 *FOR MORE DETAILED DATA AND PROJECT DESCRIPTION SEE ATTACHED PDF'S AND EXCEL SPREADSHEET'S*

 ## Conclusion about Power Consumption
+  **Noise in the Data**

+When we measured data using the INA219, we noticed a lot of noise in the power consumption of the Raspberry Pi 0 w.
+However, when we measured the the power consumption of the Raspberry Pi 0 with the DMM, we did not notice such  oscillations.
+Through testing a variety of operations, we were unable to determine where the noise came from.
+However, we anticipate that the noise came from something in the operating system.
+The difference in power measurement techniques (INA219 versus filming the DMM) and the difference in the noise between the Pi 0 and the Pi 0 w is something that is worth further investigation.

+When we measured data using the INA219, we noticed a lot of noise in the power consumption of the Raspberry Pi 0 w.
+However, when we measured the the power consumption of the Raspberry Pi 0 with the DMM, we did not notice such  oscillations.
+Through testing a variety of operations, we were unable to determine where the noise came from.
+However, we anticipate that the noise came from something in the operating system.
+The difference in power measurement techniques (INA219 versus filming the DMM) and the difference in the noise between the Pi 0 and the Pi 0 w is something that is worth further investigation.

   **Power Usage**